 At least two partners form the Limited Partnership (kommandiittiyhtiö,-Ky) in Finland; one of them must be the general partner with rights to decide in the name of the business and claim profits and the other is the silent partner who does not absorb the losses, has no decisional powers and cannot claim profits.
 We can help you open a company in Finland no matter its type.

-of a Foreign Company (sivuliike) is part of a foreign society that operates in Finland.
+A Finnish Branch of a Foreign Company (sivuliike) is part of a foreign society that operates in Finland.
 It is not considered a separate entity, and the parent company provides the capital.
 The investors can also open a representative office incorporated chiefly to perform research activities on the Finnish market.
-Contact our specialists in company registration in Finland
+Contact our specialists in company registration in Finland for more details.

 Company formation procedure in Finland

 At the beginning of company incorporation in Finland, the investors must deliver the following documents to the bank to open an account and receive a certificate proving that the minimum share capital was deposited for opening a company in Finland:

 - the foundation deeds;